sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/README.md

 TLDR - rainfall, storms, earthquakes, auroras, volcanoes.

+What to verify:
+- North pole movement
+-

 ## Ethical Skeptic

 The [first part](https://theethicalskeptic.com/2020/02/16/the-climate-change-alternative-we-ignore-to-our-peril/) of Ethical Skeptic's three-part ECDO thesis is one of the best sources that the climate has been changing recently.
 I will take some quotes that summarize his points: